ctoth/cacophony/README.md

 media-element tier.
 Its `streamCapabilities.transport` is `'media-element'`;
 the browser owns buffering, seeking, and live-stream behavior in that tier.

+### Media-element streaming contract

+`createSound(url, 'streaming')` selects the media-element tier directly.
+`createStream(url)` returns the same tier when WebCodecs is unavailable or cannot decode the primary track, and always uses it for HLS.
+After metadata loads, `streamCapabilities` reports the browser's duration and whether it currently exposes a seekable range.
+A live source has `live: true` and `duration: Infinity`; an ordinary finite resource reports its real duration.
+The `Sound` itself has `duration === NaN` while unplayed because it has no playback yet.
+After `preplay()` or `play()`, `sound.duration` and `playback.duration` read the loaded media element and return the finite value or `Infinity` for a live source.

+Media playback moves from unplayed to playing only after the element's `play()` promise resolves. `pause()` moves it to paused, `resume()` calls `play()` again and returns it to playing, and `stop()` moves it to stopped and resets it.
+Playback events follow those accepted transitions: `play`, `pause`, then both `play` and `resume` on a resume, followed by `stop`.
+The owning `Sound` emits `play` after the initial accepted play, plus its collective `pause`, `resume`, and `stop` events.

+`seek(time)` writes the media element's `currentTime` only when the browser exposes a seekable range.
+A live or finite media source without such a range throws a descriptive error and remains at its current position.
+Infinite looping uses the media element's native `loop`; finite loop counts are managed by Cacophony and emit `loopEnd` between iterations before the final `ended`.

+Every `preplay()` creates an independent media element, so a media-backed `Sound` supports concurrent playback instances. `cleanup()` pauses each element, clears its `src`, calls `load()` to release the resource, disconnects its Web Audio nodes, and removes the playback.
+Offline `timeStretch()` requires a decoded `AudioBuffer`, so calling `timeStretch()` on this tier throws a predictable buffer-required error.

 For audio that arrives as decoded samples instead of a URL, use the AudioWorklet-backed push source: